knpuniversity/symfony/knpu/ep5-forms/disable-html5-validation.md

 # Disable HTML5 Validation

 Leave everything blank and hit save.
-It doesn’t submit.
-Instead we get this field validation error.
-So where’s that coming from?
-It’s not server. side validation.
-That was HTML5 validation.
-And it’s coming because when Symfony renders your field, it’s rendering it with a required equals required attribute, and that activates that HTML5 client. side validation.
-Now, there are a couple problems with this.
-First of all, Symfony always renders a field with required equals required, even if it’s not required in the database.
-It’s borderline a bug in Symfony.
-And actually, that’s not entirely true.
-There is some intelligence with field guessing, so sometimes that won’t be rendered.
-But most of the time, Symfony’s just gonna blindly say that your field has required on the client side an attribute.
-The second thing that’s a problem is even if we like this HTML5 client. side validation, we would still need to add server. side validation, because somebody can just skip this validation.
-And now you need to maintain two sets of validation rules.

-So here’s what I do.
-I disable HTML5 validation, and rely purely on server. side validation.
-If you still want some really fancy client. side validation instead of relying on HTML5, you should use a true client side Java script solution to render those.
-There are even bundles that will render your server. side validation rules so that the client. side library can use those and give you a really nice experience on the front end.
-That’s more flexible than HTML5 validation anyways, because you can’t actually control these messages or how they look very easily.
-So how do we disable HTML5 validation across the board?
-Very simple.
-Find our submit button, and add form no validate.
-And that’s it.
+Oh, it doesn't submit.
+Instead we get this validation error.
+So where's that coming from?

+## The Famous required Attribute

+Hint: it's not Symfony!.
+It's our friend HTML5.
+When Symfony renders the field, it's adding a `required="required"` attribute, and this activates HTML5 validation.

+But, there are a few problems with this.
+First, Symfony always adds the `required` attribute... even if it's not actually required in the database.
+It'a a borderline but in Symfony.

+And actually, that's not totally fair.
+If you use field-type-guessing, Symfony *will* guess whether or not it should render this by looking at your database and validation config.
+But as soon as you set your field type, it stops doing that.
+Boo!

+Here's the second problem: even if we like this HTML5 client-side validation, we still need to add true server-side validation.
+Otherwise, nasty users can go crazy on our site.

+## Disable HTML5 VAlidation

+So here's what I do: I disable HTML5 validation and rely purely on server-side validation.

+If you *do* want some fancy client-side validation, I recommend adding it with a JavaScript library.
+These give you more features and control than HTML 5 validation at this time.

+There's even a bundle - [JsFormValidatorBundle](https://github.com/formapro/JsFormValidatorBundle) -
+that can dump your server-side rules into JavaScript.

+So how do we disable HTML5 validation?
+Very simple: find the submit button and add `formnovalidate`.

+That's it.
 Refresh the page now and submit.
 No more HTML5 validation.
-But of course now, we’re going to need to add some server. side validation.
+But of course now, we need server-side validation!